-The following key economic factors played a role in the 2023 budget.
+The following key economic factors played a role in the 2024 budget.

-- The historical 10-year average weather-normalized load (energy) growth rate is approximately 0.4%/year.
-Load is expected to grow at a rate of 0.6% annually for the next 10 years for NCMPA1 based on current economic projections and anticipated improvements in end-use energy efficiency. - Natural gas prices are currently low but have the potential to move much higher this coming fall and winter as liquefied natural gas export capacity is growing and European demand is very strong.
-Domestic production has leveled off with exploration and production companies looking to return value to the shareholders rather than invest in new production.
+- The historical 10-year average weather-normalized load (energy) growth rate is approximately 0.26%/year.
+Load is expected to grow at a rate of 0.87% annually for the next 10 years for NCMPA1 based on current economic projections and anticipated improvements in end-use energy efficiency. - Henry Hub natural gas prices are expected to average higher in the future.
+We expect supply and demand to grow at similar rates in the midterm, although inventories will build because supply will still slightly exceed demand. - The long-term price outlook for coal remains relatively flat.
+Coal capacity retirements will continue and drive down regional coal demand levels across the country.

-Budget Highlights for 2023
+Budget Highlights for 2024

-- Forecasts no change in wholesale rates for 2023 with 2.0% rate increases in 2024-2026. - Collection through rates of \$49,485,000 for debt principal due January 1, 2024. - Anticipates scheduled refueling outages for Catawba Unit 1, McGuire Unit 1, and McGuire Unit 2. - Projects a 10-year average annual load growth of 0.6% for energy and 0.5% for OP demand. - In March 2023, the NCMPA1 Rate Committee recommended an overall rate decrease of 5% in 2023 with future projected rate increases of 2% beginning in 2026.
+- Forecasts no change in wholesale rates for 2024. - Collection through rates of \$58,255,000 for debt principal due January 1, 2025. - Anticipates scheduled refueling outages for Catawba Unit 1, Catawba Unit 2, and McGuire Unit 2. - Projects a 10-year average annual load growth of 0.8% for energy and 0.7% for OP demand. - In March 2024, the NCMPA1 Rate Committee recommended a \$100M credit being returned to members and a wholesale rate decrease of 10% in 2024.